Who said culture is expensive? In Rome there are eight city-run museums with free admission for everyone:

 Along the Roman city wall, another gate, Porta San Sebastiano, hosts the Museo delle Mura: here, visitors have the opportunity to discover, with the aid of models and educational panels, the transformations of the Aurelian Walls through the centuries, but also the historical events and figures that took place and lived in these spaces.
 Extremely suggestive is the path inside the walkway and the towers rising every 30 meters.
 The Via Appia, ancient Rome’s Regina Viarum, begins right from this gate.
 Located between Mile II and Mile III of the Appian Way, the Villa di Massenzio was Emperor Maxentius’ residence and is certainly one of the most extraordinary archaeological complexes of the Roman suburb built by the emperor who ruled Italy from 306 to 312 and who was defeated by Constantine in the battle of Milvian Bridge.
 The complex also includes the circus, well preserved in all its architectural components, and the dynastic mausoleum of Maxentius, also known as “Tomb of Romulus” from the name of the young son of the emperor who was presumably buried here.

-An authentic new era is on display at the Museo di Casal de’ Pazzi, realized after the discovery of an elephant tusk in 1981 during the urbanization works in the Rebibbia area.
-An archaeological survey on an area of over 1,200 square meters brought to light an ancient riverbed.
+Finally, a step back in time, a long, long time before the Roman era: the Museo di Casal de’ Pazzi, unique in the panorama of Rome’s museums.
+The museum was realized after the discovery of an elephant tusk in 1981 during the urbanization works of the Rebibbia area.
+An archaeological survey on an area of over 1,200 square meters brought to light an ancient river bed.
 During the excavations more than 2,000 animal fossils were discovered, belonging to now extinct species such as the ancient elephant, the uro, the hippopotamus, the rhinoceros, but also a human skull fragment and over 1,500 flint artefacts that testify to the contemporary presence of men.